DjangoGirls/tutorial/django_forms/README.md

     form = PostForm(request.POST)

 Easy!
-Next thing is to check if the form is correct (all required fields are set and no incorrect values are saved).
+Next thing is to check if the form is correct (all required fields are set and no incorrect values will be saved).
 We do that with `form.is_valid()`.

-We can check if the form is valid and if so, we can save it!
+We check if the form is valid and if so, we can save it!

     if form.is_valid():
         post = form.save(commit=False)
         post.author = request.user
         post.save()

-Basically we have two things here: we save the form with `form.save` and we add an author (since there was no `author` field in the `PostForm` and this field is required!). `commit=False` means that we don't want to save `post` yet - we want to add author first.
+Basically, we have two things here: we save the form with `form.save` and we add an author (since there was no `author` field in the `PostForm` and this field is required!). `commit=False` means that we don't want to save `Post` model yet - we want to add author first.
 Most of the time you will use `form.save()`, without `commit=False`, but in this case, we need to do that.
-`post.save()` preserve changes (with author) and a new blog post is created!
+`post.save()` preserve changes (adding author) and a new blog post is created!

 Finally, it would be awesome if we can immediatelly go to `post_detail` page for newly created blog post, right?
 To do that we need more imports:

     from django.core.urlresolvers import reverse
     from django.shortcuts import redirect

 Add them at the very beginning of your file.
-And now we can say: go to `post_detail` page for a post.
+And now we can say: go to `post_detail` page for a newly created post.

     return redirect('blog.views.post_detail', pk=post.pk)

 `blog.views.post_detail` is a name of the view we want to go to.
-Remember that this view required a `pk` variable?
-To pass it to the views we use `pk=post.pk`, where post is newly created blog post!
+Remember that this *view* require a `pk` variable?
+To pass it to the views we use `pk=post.pk`, where `post` is the newly created blog post!

-Ok, we talked a lot, but we probably would like to see how the whole view looks like, right?
+Ok, we talked a lot, but we probably would like to see how the whole *view* looks like, right?

     def post_new(request):
         if request.method == "POST":